nd7493432401/hackathon.alumni.eitdigital.eu/README.md

 For MacOS users, also stop the Mutagen project my running `mutagen project terminate -f config.yml`.

-## Step 2 / Option 2: Running the website in LAMP/XAMPP/WAMP
+## Step 2 / Option 2: Running the website in LAMP/XAMPP/WAMP - Windows / Linux / MacOS

 *If you run the website in a container all these applications are pre-installed in the container*